gi-no/blog_mean_stack/article3.en.md

 Directory structure
 ===================
-The generated project have the following structure.
+The generated project has the following structure.

 ```